fatiharapoglu/twitter/README.md

 -   [ ] if after deploy still slow, get info from user query, clean up tweet responses
 -   [ ] choose database and vercel serverless locations close
 -   [ ] create changelog md
+-   [ ] only verified blue tick user should show in the who to follow section, after deploy